buhrmi/buhrmi/README.md

 ### Tokenize your project

-After learning about tokenization, are you interested in launching your own tokenized project?
-Or even tokenize an existing startup?
+Are you interested in launching your own tokenized project?
+Or tokenize an existing startup?
 Let's team up!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com